GFilippos/fullstack-app-springboot-angular/README.md

 # Spring Boot Backend with Angular Frontend and MariaDB Database

-## Unfortunately due to limited time and coming back from vacation only this Monday i didnt get to fully complete to perfection all the tasks on this project.
+## Unfortunately due to limited time and coming back from vacation only this Monday i started working on this project last night so i didnt get to fully complete to perfection all the tasks on this project.
+Best practices, refactoring and architecture wise.

 ### Here are some things i wanted to do: